-Each week, you also must commit at least one act of engagement on Twitter by either:
+Each week, you also must commit at least one act of engagement on Twitter by:

-- Introducing your followers to interesting articles from the worlds of media and/or technology; or
+- Introducing your followers to interesting articles from the worlds of media and/or technology; while also

 There are three possible scores for each Power Tweet:

 • Meets the criteria described above for act of journalism/act of engagement

 • Turned in on time, but fails to meet the criteria described above

 • Missed Power Tweet (no makeup posts allowed without advance instructor approval)